What Are Reversals and Refunds & How Do I Add Them?

 • Reversed transaction: This will be the second transaction created as the reversal.

-Again presupposing that the original transaction already exists in your database, take the following steps to create the reversal.
-If the original transaction has not yet been created, please do so prior to taking the steps below.
+Again, if the original transaction already exists in your database, take the following steps to create the reversal.
+If the original transaction has not yet been created, please do so before taking the steps below.

 1. Create a new transaction from the entity’s record, the Register, or the Add Transaction option under the Accounting tab